Rafficer/linux-cli-community/README.md

 ![server-selection](https://i.imgur.com/lRwx67E.png)

-If you specify a servername after connect, you can directly connect to a server of your choice:
+If you specify a server name after connect, you can directly connect to a server of your choice:

 `protonvpn connect US-NY#6`

-The servername can be written in a few different formats. `usny6`, `us-ny-6`, `usny-06` all work.
+The server name can be written in a few different ways.
+For example, `usny6`, `us-ny-6` or `usny-06` are all valid formats.

 To connect to the fastest server, you can use the `--fastest` or `-f` flag: